supermerill/FreePySCAD/README.md

 * ngon(r|d|a,n,h) # same as poly_ext/poly_int
 * polyhedron(points, faces) # for debugging use polyhedron_wip : it creates a group of points & faces instead of a 3D solid mesh
 * solid_slices(points, centers) #new way to create not-so complicated shells, see below. centers are optional.
 Much simpler than polyhedron.
 May not work with not-convex shapes.
 * thread(r,p,nb,r2, pattern,fn,center) # implementation of a way to create threads, with pattern (2D array of points).
-It creates a new 3D object from triangles (vertexes & faces).
+It creates a new 3D object from triangles (vertices & faces).
 * iso_thread(d,p,h,internal,offset,fn) # usage of thread method with an iso pattern.

 #### 3D Boolean operations: